ucsd-cse11-s20/DI03-Class-Drills-17-04-2020/ProblemSheet.md

 If the `password` matches these requirements, it should return `"Ok"`, otherwise it should return a String containing the requirement it does not match.
 This method accepts no parameters.

+(Hint: Use the methods we wrote in the subproblems 1 and 2)

 ## Problem 4:
 Write a class named `ExampleForms`.
 In that class, create at least 3 instances of the `SignUpForm` class.
 Then test your `checkUsername` and `checkPassword` methods by calling them on the objects you created.